slamora/brackets-wiki/Extension-Dependencies.md

 1. users see fewer extensions get disabled because of being "incompatible" (though probably not really incompatible)
 2. developers need to do less busywork keeping their extensions up-to-date

+> (nj) I like this "smart deprecation + crowdsourcing" idea.
+One further thought on top of that: if an
+> extension had a good unit test suite, we could actually just run the unit tests and see if any deprecated
+> APIs were hit.
+So perhaps each time we make a release, we could automatically run the unit tests for
+> all the extensions in the repository that have them, which would automatically trigger the version
+> incompatibility process (flagging it in the repo, emailing the developer, etc.) even before any user
+> ran it.
+That would be even more incentive for devs to have good unit tests :), and in those cases
+> it would make it much less likely that you'd hit the scenario where the first time we'd detect a
+> problem is when a user hits it.

 ## Dependencies for Extensions ##